BrMacCath/Table-of-Contents/README.md

 -   [x] Create a first version of the plugin.
 This should just be able to make a table of contents.
 -   [ ] Create Demonstration file.
--   [ ] Add a feature to allow for updating the table of contents.
+-   [x] Add a feature to allow for updating the table of contents.
--   [ ] Create a feature that allows the app to recognise that there is a table of contents and where without interfering with publish.
+-   [x] Create a feature that allows the app to recognise that there is a table of contents.
+This will allow the plugin to update the toc in a manner that will be recognised by obsidian publish.
 -   [ ] Add a feature that will automatically update the table of contents.
 -   [ ] Allow for different formats of table of contents.